celestiaorg/blobstream-contracts/docs/inclusion-proofs.md

 The first part, proving that the transaction was posted to Celestia, can be done in three steps:

-1. Prove that the data root tuple is committed to by the QGB smart contract
+1. Prove that the data root tuple is committed to by the BlobStream smart contract
 2. Verify inclusion proof of the transaction to Celestia data root
 3. Prove that the transaction is in the rollup sequence spans

 ### 1. Data root inclusion proof

-To prove the data root is committed to by the QGB smart contract, we will need to provide a Merkle proof of the data root tuple to a data root tuple root.
+To prove the data root is committed to by the BlobStream smart contract, we will need to provide a Merkle proof of the data root tuple to a data root tuple root.
 This can be created using the [`data_root_inclusion_proof`](https://github.com/celestiaorg/celestia-core/blob/c3ab251659f6fe0f36d10e0dbd14c29a78a85352/rpc/client/http/http.go#L492-L511) query.

 ### 2. Transaction inclusion proof